-Health Check Reviews are similar to the Gateway Reviews (Gates 1 to 6) and follow the same format to address and rate overall delivery confidence as well as each of the seven Key Focus Areas.
-They may also cover additional areas of concern.
+Health Check Reviews are similar to the Gateway Reviews (Gates 1 to 5) and follow the same format to address and rate overall delivery confidence as well as each of the seven Key Focus Areas.
 The customisation of the Health Check is achieved using the appropriate Health Check Workbook and Terms of Reference.

 For some projects, Health Checks are conducted at regular intervals (every six to nine months) during the Delivery stage of the project lifecycle.
-Health Checks during other lifecycle stages are less common and generally only conducted upon request by Government, the GCA, NSW Treasury or the delivery agency.
+Health Checks during other lifecycle stages are generally only conducted upon request by Government, the GCA, NSW Treasury or the Delivery Agency.